malone-c/sparse-maq/README.md

 ### Prospective Evaluation
 Unlike the original MAQ implementation which uses off-policy evaluation (OPE) with historical data, this implementation performs prospective evaluation using the predictions that drive the allocation.
 This makes it more suitable for forward-looking treatment allocation scenarios, and less suitable for model evaluation.

+For better memory management, only prospective allocations are supported.
+Advanced off-policy evaluation methods such as inverse propensity score (IPS) weighting for historical data are not available in this implementation.

 ### Memory Efficiency
 - Minimised data copying throughout the allocation pipeline
 - Arrow-based interface allows zero-copy data transfer from inputs